haochung313/missing_data_imputation/README.md

 On the other hand, for the numerical columns, I applied random forest to impute the missing values.

-- Strength
-  -
-- Limitations:
+- Strengths:
+  - Using model based approach to impute missing data.
+Unlike replacing missing values with mean or mode of a single column, MICE utilizes other features in the dataset to predict the missing values.
-  -
+- Weaknesses:
+  - Adding a layer of complexity to build model to prepare for dataset, so it can be used for further analysis.
 - Assumptions:
-  - Data are missing at random
+  - Data are missing at random.
+  - The missing values can be predicted by other features within the dataset.